hashicorp/terraform-provider-tfe/website/docs/r/admin_smtp_settings.html.markdown

 The following arguments are supported:

+* `enabled` - (Optional) Whether SMTP is enabled.
+When enabled, all other attributes must have valid values.
+Defaults to `false`
 * `host` - (Optional) The hostname of the SMTP server.
 * `port` - (Optional) The port of the SMTP server.
 Defaults to `25`.
 * `sender` - (Optional) The desired sender email address.